 - Improve customer retention rates as a means to increase revenue

-Step 2: Teams develop and set their OKRs
+Step 2: Develop and Set OKRs (Teams)

 Once leaders have decided the Company Objectives and written them somewhere for everyone to see and provide feedback if necessary, it’s time for Teams to develop and set their OKRs.